webpack/webpack-cli/OPTIONS.md

   --no-output-script-type                                                            Negative 'output-script-type' option.
   --output-source-map-filename <value>                                               The filename of the SourceMaps for the JavaScript files.
 They are inside the 'output.path' directory.
   --output-source-prefix <value>                                                     Prefixes every line of the source in the bundle with this string.
+  --output-strict-module-error-handling                                              Handles error in module loading correctly at a performance cost.
+This will handle module error compatible with the EcmaScript Modules spec.
+  --no-output-strict-module-error-handling                                           Negative 'output-strict-module-error-handling' option.
-  --output-strict-module-exception-handling                                          Handles exceptions in module loading correctly at a performance cost.
+  --output-strict-module-exception-handling                                          Handles exceptions in module loading correctly at a performance cost (Deprecated).
+This will handle module error compatible with the Node.js CommonJS way.
   --no-output-strict-module-exception-handling                                       Negative 'output-strict-module-exception-handling' option.
   --output-unique-name <value>                                                       A unique name of the webpack build to avoid multiple webpack runtimes to conflict when using globals.
   --output-wasm-loading <value>                                                      The method of loading WebAssembly Modules (methods included by default are 'fetch' (web/WebWorker), 'async-node' (node.js), but others might be added by plugins).